TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Methods

-\subparagraph{Step 4: Evaluation Agent Provides Feedback.} The Evaluation Agent assesses the themes based on the four defined criteria (Coverage, Actionability, Distinctness, and Relevance) and provides feedback for improvement for each criterion.
-The generated evaluation examples are listed in Table~\ref{tab:criteria_table}. \subparagraph{Step 5: Refinement Agent Improves Themes Based on Feedback.} The Refinement Agent improves themes based on feedback from the Evaluation Agent by applying four refinement actions (add, split, combine, and delete) which correspond to the criteria of Coverage, Actionability, Distinctness, and Relevance, respectively.
+The Refinement Agent improves themes based on feedback from the Evaluation Agent by applying four refinement actions (add, split, combine, and delete) which correspond to the criteria of Coverage, Actionability, Distinctness, and Relevance, respectively.
 Details are outlined in Table~\ref{tab:criteria_table}.

-\subparagraph{Step 6: Expert Terminates the Refinement Process.}
+\textbf{Step 6: }Expert Terminates the Refinement Process.

 The refinement process iterates through Step 4 (Evaluation) and Step 5 (Refinement) until the expert determines that the themes meet the required quality standards.
 After each round of evaluation and refinement, the cardiac expert reviews the refined themes and decides whether to finalize them or continue the process.
 If the expert approves the themes, the process is terminated.
 If the themes do not meet the quality standards, the expert instructs the system to return to Step 4 for further evaluation and refinement.